 - 1. Verify that all connections are properly in place according to section III.4 Installing the Lamp.
 Also verify that all access panels are in place. - 2.
 Turn ON the illuminator power switch and verify that the shutter switch activates the shutter.
 Be sure to leave the shutter in the closed position before proceeding. - 3.
 Turn ON the power supply. - 4.
-Your power supply has been factory set for your Sol3A and is operating in the constant power mode.
+Your power supply has been factory set for your Sol UV and is operating in the constant power mode.
 The power limit has been set to 10% above the nominal lamp power.
-Your system has been factory configured to yield one SUN at the working plane after a 30 minute warm-up period.
-Lamp life may be significantly shortened if the lamp is operated outside the range of +10% to -20% of the nominal lamp rating. - 5.
-Push the LAMP START switch.
+Lamp life may be significantly shortened if the lamp is operated outside the range of +10% to -20% of the nominal lamp rating. - Push the LAMP START switch on the front panel of the power supply.
 The lamp should start.
 If it does not, wait a few seconds, and then try again.
-If the lamp does not ignite after several tries, refer to the Power Supply Manuals (69920 and 69922) and section VI.
+If the lamp does not ignite after several tries, refer to the Power Supply Manuals (69922 or 69920) and section VI.
 TROUBLESHOOTING of this manual. - 6.
 Verify that all fans are operating.
 The fans come on at full speed about 10 seconds after the lamp starts.
 If any fan is not running, shut the system down and contact NEWPORT for assistance.